The No Recipe Cookbook

 Saving Calories, Saving Money, Saving Time

 Even when I’m stressed, exhausted and time-poor, I’ve had to find a way to get dinner on the table.
 Through efficient organisation and meal planning, and a repertoire of simple meals that don’t require careful measuring of ingredients or complicated methods, I’ve developed a way of cooking that allows me to prepare a quick meal whenever I want it.
-At the end of the day, I have decision-fatigue and I find trying to choose from a takeaway menu or waiting for a meal delivery when I’m hungry, is more stressful than preparing a simple meal.
+At the end of the day, I have decision-fatigue.
+Trying to choose from a takeaway menu or waiting for a meal delivery when I’m 'hangry', is more stressful than preparing a simple meal.
 Planning ahead and shopping once every two weeks saves time and a home-prepared meal is only a fraction of the cost of eating out.

 There are no glossy pictures of beautifully presented meals in this book to intimidate you.
 Meals are flexible to allow substitutions and variations in ingredients and amounts.
 Experimenting and making mistakes is okay.